Cellular-automaton decoders for topological quantum memories: Discussion

 \section{Discussion}

 In this work, we have introduced a new class of decoders that pair anyonic excitations by mediating long range information through an auxiliary field.
-The field, and the anyon movement, is generated by a cellular automaton, in such a way that the decoder has an intrinsically parallelized architecture.
+The field, and the anyon movement, is generated by a cellular automaton, in such a way that the decoder has an intrinsically parallelised architecture.
+We have observed that the attractive interactions mediated by the cellular automaton can stabilise topological states.
+Further we have found indications that the stability exhibits a phase transition in the long-range parameter of the attractive field.
 We have identified two particular decoders within this class that exhibit an error threshold, one requiring a 3D auxiliary system with homogeneous update rules, with an error threshold above $6.1\,\%$, and another with a 2D auxiliary system and time dependent update rules with an error threshold above $8.2\,\%$.
-These threshold values, although smaller than the best decoders using the minimum weight perfect matching (MWPM) algorithm \cite{fowler09-2} or Monte Carlo techniques~\cite{Wootton12,Hutter14}, are similar to recent popular proposals based on renormalisation group techniques~\cite{BravyiHaah,Duclos-Cianci10} or so-called expanding diamonds \cite{DennisPhD,Wootton}.
-An approximate MWPM decoder can be parallelized down to a local communication length of ${O}(\log L)$ \cite{fowler2013minimum}.
-Whereas, our decoders have a strict locality neighborhood, and are hence potentially very attractive for implementations of topological quantum memories in integrated circuit type architectures, as were recently proposed in Refs. \cite{Martinis1,barends2014}.
+When below threshold both decoders also show noise suppression reducing exponentially with lattice size.
+Our schemes have two main conceptual limitations in their present formulation.
+First, the processing cost is determined by the field velocity $c$ that must scale polylogarithmically with the system size $L$.
+Second, the field needs a precision sufficient to distinguish the presence of an anyon distance $\sim \log(L)$ away.
+Encoding the field digitally, this is achieved by a local field register of $\log^2(L)$ bits at every field site.
+At the same time, it is important to emphasize once again that the communication requirements are minimal, relying on nearest-neighbour communication only, requiring no wiring or long-distance communication.
+Next we discuss in detail how these costs compare with other approaches, and we will see that such logarithmic costs are generic.